 Which is ridiculous if your goal is to simply have thriving coral with impressive coloring.

-The MarsAqua is hands down my favorite reef light.Advantages:
+The MarsAqua are hands down my favorite lights for reef aquariums.Advantages:

 - Enormous power and water penetration